tarb/betfair_data/README.md

         pass
 ```

 Immutable objects, slightly slower but can be easier to use.
-Equilivent of calling market.copy() on every update but faster, as only objects that change make new copies. ```NOT YET FINISHED```
+Equilivent of calling market.copy() on every update but faster, as only objects that change make new copies.
 ``` python
 immut_iter = files.immutable()
 for market_iter in immut_iter: # different files